Chopping Blinds

 Considerations When Chopping Blinds

 When you have the option to chop blinds, it's important to consider the potential benefits and drawbacks.
-Chopping blinds can speed up the game and reduce the variance associated with playing out a large number of hands heads-up.
-However, if you have a strong hand or if you're in a position to potentially win more chips, it might be more profitable to play the hand.
+Chopping blinds can speed up the game, reduces the variance associated with playing out a large number of hands heads-up, and in some rake formats can make a big difference to the hourly rake of a game.
+However, if you have a strong hand it might be more profitable to play the hand.

 Is chopping blinds allowed in all poker games?

-Chopping blinds is generally allowed in cash games, but it is typically not allowed in tournament play.
+Chopping blinds is generally allowed in cash games, but depends on house rules.
+It is not allowed in tournament play.

 Should I always agree to chop blinds?

 Whether to agree to chop blinds can depend on factors like your hand strength, the game situation, and your overall strategy.
-If you have a strong hand or if you're in a good position to potentially win more chips, it might be better to play the hand.
+If you have a weak loose player to your left, chopping blinds can leave money on the table.

 Does chopping blinds affect the game speed?

-Yes, chopping blinds can speed up the game, as it allows players to quickly move on to the next hand rather than playing out a hand heads-up.
+Yes, chopping blinds can speed up the game a lot as it allows players to quickly move on to the next hand rather than playing out a hand heads-up.

 Can I refuse to chop blinds?